 The USB-A ports are optimized to charge low-power devices as well.
 So yeah, you can rest assured even when you hook your earphones into the 15W port.

 The Anker PowerCore+ has been received well by its user base primarily because of its high capacity and fast charging ability.
-It has amassed an average user rating of 4.7-stars out of 5 on Amazon, and as per Fakespot's estimates, around 69.7% of the reviews are reliable.
+And as per Fakespot's estimates, around 69.7% of the reviews are reliable.

 The larger capacity makes the power bank heavy.
 The 1.6-pound weight might prove it difficult to carry in your pockets or hands.